 - Do you think we will someday be able to prevent earthquakes?

-Have student groups explore one or more of the other three regions (Southern California, Japan and San Francisco) provided in the Virtual Earthquake simulation.
+Have student groups explore one or more of the other two regions (Southern California and Japan) provided in the Virtual Earthquake simulation.

 - For lower grades, just introduce the concepts of triangulation and the magnitude scale; a thorough understanding of P and S waves is not vital.